-Scholarly Impact Quotient™ (SIQ™) is our unique post-publication peer-review process used to judge article importance via the collective intelligence of the Cureus community-at-large.
-All registered users are invited to contribute to the SIQ™ of any published article.
-(Authors are not permitted to rate their own articles.)
+Scholarly Impact Quotient™ (SIQ™) is our unique post-publication peer review rating process.
+SIQ™ assesses article importance and quality by embracing the collective intelligence of the Cureus community-at-large.
+All registered users are invited to contribute to the SIQ of any published article.
+(Authors cannot rate their own articles.)

-During this post-publication peer-review rating process, users are asked to judge the relative merits of the article on a scale of 1-10 (1 = poor and 10 = excellent) in the following areas: clarity of background and rationale, clinical importance, study design and methods, data analysis, novelty of conclusions and quality of presentation.
+Cureus users can assess and rate the relative merits of any published article by assigning a point value from 1 to 10 in a variety of categories: clarity of background and rationale, clinical importance, study design and methods, data analysis, novelty of conclusions, and quality of presentation.
 (Available scoring categories vary by article type.)

-While all registered Cureus users can rate a published article, the SIQ™ algorithm weighs the opinion of domain experts appreciably more than that of non-specialists.
-SIQ™ is prominently displayed alongside each article that has received at least two ratings and is recalculated on the fly with each additional rating.
+While all registered Cureus users can rate any published article, the opinion of domain experts is weighted appreciably more than that of non-specialists.
+An article’s SIQ™ will appear alongside the article after being rated twice and is recalculated with each additional rating.